PatriceG/MMM-MPR121/README.md

-# Magic Mirror Module: Buttons
+# Magic Mirror Module: MPR121

 This a module for [Magic Mirror²](https://github.com/MichMich/MagicMirror) to act based on touch-button controler MPR121 It is capable of connecting multiple buttons at once, which can be individually configured.